MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-manage-extensions-policies.md

 ## Allow or block extensions in group policy

+You can use the [ExtensionInstallBlocklist](https://docs.microsoft.com/DeployEdge/microsoft-edge-policies#extensioninstallblocklist) and [ExtensionInstallAllowlist](https://docs.microsoft.com/DeployEdge/microsoft-edge-policies#extensioninstallallowlist) policies to control which extensions are blocked or allowed.
 Use the following steps as a guide to allow all extensions except those you want to block.

 1. Open the group policy management editor and go to **Administrative Templates > Microsoft Edge > Extensions >** and then select **Control which extensions cannot be installed**.
 2. Select **Enabled**.
 3. Click **Show**.
 4. Enter the app ID of the extensions that you want to block.
+When adding multiple app ID’s use a separate row for each ID.
-Type **\*** into the policy to prevent any extensions from being installed.
+5. To block all extensions, type **\*** into the policy to prevent any extensions from being installed.
 You can use this in conjunction with the "Allow specific extensions to be installed" policy to only allow certain extensions to be installed.
 The next screenshot shows an extension that will be blocked based on the app ID that's provided.

    :::image type="content" source="media/microsoft-edge-manage-extensions-policies/manage-extensions-gp-block-2.png" alt-text="Use app ID to block an extension.":::